maniaclab/snowmass-connect-docs/docs/software.md

 ### Snowmass21 login host

-Singularity is installed on the host.
-Below is an example that launches a container located in cvmfs and binds a directory located in the distributed filesystem to /data:
+Singularity is installed on the Snowmass21 host.
+Below is an example that runs a container located in cvmfs and binds a directory located in the distributed filesystem to /data:

         singularity run -B /collab/project/snowmass21/data/ilc:/data /cvmfs/unpacked.cern.ch/registry.hub.docker.com/infnpd/mucoll-ilc-framework\:1.0-centos8